Keksuccino/docs_fancymenu/resources.md

 This also makes it really easy to [ship local resource with your modpacks](./modpacks), since most modpack systems (CurseForge, Modrinth, etc.) support shipping mod config folders by default.

+# Web Resources

+When you need to dynamically change resources without the need to update your modpack, **web** resources would be the best option.

+A web resource is basically just the **URL** to a file stored on a server, so let's say `https://example-domain.net/image.png`.

+Make sure to always use **DIRECT URLs**, which means URLs that end with the resource's **file name and extension**, just like the example URL above.
+Using non-direct URLs hurts performance and is more likely to fail.